What does Truly Grass Fed mean?

-Truly Grass Fed is a revolution in modern dairy and a premium brand of dairy ingredients brought to you by Glanbia Ingredients Ireland.
-When you see the Truly Grass Fed seal on a product, it signifies that the dairy ingredients inside meet the highest industry standards of quality, safety, animal welfare and environmental consciousness.
-Glanbia is currently working with a focus to make Truly Grass Fed a third-party certification for grass-fed farms, and we hope to have this certification standard established in 2017.
+Truly Grass Fed is a premium brand of dairy products brought to you by Glanbia Ireland.
+When you see the Truly Grass Fed seal on a product, it signifies that the dairy ingredients inside meet the high industry standards of quality, safety, animal welfare and environmental consciousness.

-Truly Grass Fed products are 95%+ grass-fed, Non-GMO Project Verified, free from synthetic hormones and antibiotics, dedicated to animal welfare and focused on having a positive environmental impact.
+Truly Grass Fed products are from cows that are 95% grass fed, Non-GMO Project Verified, free from growth hormones and antibiotics, dedicated to animal welfare and focused on having a positive environmental impact

 When was Truly Grass Fed founded?

-Glanbia Ingredients Ireland, the dairy ingredients company behind the Truly Grass Fed revolution, has been working with farmers to produce dairy ingredients to the highest international standards for over six decades.
+Glanbia Ireland, the dairy company behind Truly Grass Fed, has been working with farmers to produce dairy ingredients to the highest international standards for more than six decades.
 In 2016, the Truly Grass Fed brand was born from our company’s natural farming platform.

 Why was Truly Grass Fed created?

 While there are many food safety and quality standards out there, none are like Truly Grass Fed.
-We saw the opportunity to push the industry forward to a place of greater attention on what matters most: happy, healthy cows who live most of their lives outdoors, a 95%+ grass-fed diet, small farms and herds and positive environmental impact.
+We saw the opportunity to place greater attention on what matters most: happy, healthy cows who live most of their lives outdoors, cows with a 95% grass-fed diet, small farms and herds and a positive environmental impact.

 Where is Truly Grass Fed located?

-The Truly Grass Fed headquarters are located in a small village called Ballyragget in County Kilkenny in the southeast of Ireland.
-Our national co-op of 4,800 family-run farms dots 21 counties along the eastern seaboard and into the rich pasturelands of Ireland’s midlands.
+The Truly Grass Fed headquarters are located in Kilkenny in the southeast of Ireland.
+Our co-op of around 3,000 Truly Grass Fed family-run farms runs along the eastern seaboard and into the rich pasturelands of Ireland’s midlands.

 Where are Truly Grass Fed products available?

-Truly Grass Fed also continues to work with a range of valued partners in sports nutrition, bakery, butter, cheese, infant formula and more to extend the distribution and range of our offerings.
+Also, our Truly Grass Fed whey protein can be found in a number of products, such as Garden of Life’s Certified Grass Fed Whey products, which recently launched in Vitamin Shoppe stores in the United States.
+Our Truly Grass Fed milk protein can be found in the ICONIC brand’s protein drinks and powders.
+We are also working with a range of valued partners in sports nutrition, bakery, butter, cheese, infant formula and more to extend the distribution and range of our offerings.
 Check back to this website soon to see where our seal will show up next.

 Who are the Truly Grass Fed farmers?

 Truly Grass Fed operates within a co-op structure, so our milk suppliers are also our shareholders.
-Our network of 4,800 small, family-run farms spans some of Ireland’s most fertile land, and our farmers spend their lives caring for their land and herds.
+Our network of small family-run farms spans some of Ireland’s most fertile land, and our farmers spend their lives caring for their lands and herds.
 Many of our farms have been handed down through generations, which makes them a true national treasure.
 This inheritance culture in dairy farming ensures that Truly Grass Fed farms maintain a natural way of farming.

 Who are the Truly Grass Fed cows?